Zhou Jiangyong: Downfall

 On 21 August 2021, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the CCP's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 His subordinate, Ma Xiaohui, handed himself in to the anti-corruption agency of China on August 19.

 After he stepped down, the local anti-corruption agency announced the rectification of "outstanding problems in family relations, government relations and business relations", covering all in-service and retired and resigned municipal management leading cadres in recent three years.

 On 27 January 2022, Zhou was formally expelled from the party.
+In February 2022, the Supreme People's Procuratorate made a decision to arrest Zhou on suspicion of accepting bribes.
+In April 2022, the investigation on the suspected bribery case was concluded by the National Supervisory Commission.
+On April 27, 2023, at a public trial in the Intermediate People's Court in Chuzhou, Zhou pled guilty for accepting bribes amounting to more than ¥193 million.
+Following this, the court adjourned for a sentencing date.
+On July 25, 2023, he was sentenced to death with a two-year reprive, and his political rights deprived for life and his assets confisticated.
+In 2024, the Intermediate People's Court sentenced Zhou to life in prison.